Mechanical loss and stability analysis of NEXCERA in ultra-stable optical cavities

-NEXCERA has been recently introduced as novel ceramic-based material for spacers of ultra-stable laser cavities with a zero-crossing coefficient of thermal expansion at room temperature.
-Brownian thermal noise currently limits the performance of these cavities, and the mechanical loss factor, a critical parameter in estimating this noise, remains unknown for NEXCERA.
-In this work, we investigate the mechanical loss factor of NEXCERA N117B at room temperature across different resonance frequencies using the Gentle Nodal Suspension technique.
-We measure a promising loss factor of $\phi = \num{1.89e-5}$, indicating NEXCERA's potential for ultra-stable laser cavities.
-Based on these results, we calculate the thermal noise when NEXCERA is used as a spacer and compare its overall performance as a spacer material to widely used materials such as ULE and Zerodur, considering various substrate materials.
-Our findings suggest that NEXCERA is a strong candidate due to its lower thermal noise and reduced linear drift rate.
+\begin{abstract*} NEXCERA has emerged as a ceramic-based material for spacers in ultra-stable optical cavities, with a coefficient of thermal expansion that crosses zero near room temperature.
+In such cavities, frequency stability is ultimately limited by Brownian thermal noise in the cavity components.
+A key parameter in this context is the mechanical loss, which has remained unknown for NEXCERA.
+In this work, we investigate the mechanical loss of NEXCERA N117B at room temperature for various resonances using the gentle nodal suspension technique.
+We measure a promising minimum mechanical loss of $\phi = \num{1.89e-5}$, indicating the suitability of NEXCERA for low-noise optical cavities.
+Using this value, we calculate the thermal noise of a cavity with a NEXCERA spacer and compare its performance to established materials such as ULE and Zerodur, taking into account different mirror substrate options.
+Our analysis shows that NEXCERA is a strong candidate for ultra-stable cavities due to its low thermal noise.
+Combined with its previously reported low linear drift, it offers a highly attractive option for long-term stable optical frequency references. \end{abstract*}